DataDog/hiring-engineers/answers.md

 ### Bonus Question
  Can you change the collection interval without modifying the Python check file you created?

-I can change the collection interval by modifying the configuration `yaml` file and setting the `min_collection_interval` to desired interval:
+I was able to change the collection interval by modifying the configuration `yaml` file and setting the `min_collection_interval` to the desired interval:

 ```
    init_config: